 - Kuchisake-onna- "Slit-Mouthed Woman" is a urban legend in Japan of a woman who kills any who look upon her disfigured face.

 White Lady- deserted highway

-The legend of the Banshee has been a foundation of Gaelic mythology for hundreds of years.
+The legend of the Banshee has been a foundation for Gaelic mythologies for hundreds of years.
 The earliest reports of sightings date back to the mid-1300's.
-Some Irish families believe that they have a Banshee attached to them.
+Some Irish families believe that they have a Banshee attached to their lineage.
 When her piercing wail is heard, someone in the family dies.

-- This can account for the legends in the UK of ancestresses bearing a death omen for families.
+- This can be linked to the legends in the UK of ancestresses bearing a death omen for families.

 The Banshee's appearance can change depending on the legend.
 However, most often she is seen wearing white or grey.
 In Ireland, she is a hag with gnarled limbs and long, pale hair.

-- Some claims say that the Banshee can also appear beautiful or however she wishes to be seen.
+- Some claims say that the Banshee can also appear beautiful or has the ability to change her appearance as she pleases.

 - Like the mermaid, she is sometimes said to lure unsuspecting humans to their demise.